binaryphile/docker-redmine/README.md

 Then simply add your plugins to the plugins folder here.

-To run the plugin migrations, run `./migrate.sh`.
+To run the plugin migrations, run `./migrate.sh`.  _Set RAILS_ENV=production first if you're doing a production migration._

 Then start up Redmine in either development or production mode with the appropriate script, `demo.sh` or `redmine.sh` respectively.